Aceeri/interview/Platform_Engineer/Rust/questions.md

 - Making sure the boundaries between types are defined and never run over.
 This is mainly an issue with the dynamically sized types.
 - Keeping the dynamic types like strings at the end of the format and maybe use a sentinel EOF value as a runtime safeguard.

 A lot of this compactness also depends heavily on ordering of fields.
-It makes sense to have a hash at the start of the message to verify the schema matching up before we deserialize.
-Or alternatively setting up a CI test per config struct to verify the schema matches up with the previously written one minus suffixed additions (with some ways to "force" your way out)
+It'd make sense to have a hash at the start of the message to verify the schema matching up before we deserialize.
+Or alternatively setting up a CI test per config struct to verify the schema matches up with the previously written one minus suffixed additions (with some ways to "force" your way out).
+I left it out for the sake of compactness, but in practice I'd keep it because it'd reduce a lot of headaches.

 2. What if you wanted to make the schema self-describing.
 How would you change your implementation?
 Mainly I'd think about just adding a header to the beginning, the main thing that is implied is the ordering of the properties and then property naming.